-It is okay to let your distraction be just what it is.
-A distraction.
-I am not trying to discourage your from creating a great habit to employ your wandering mind-we’ll get there later.
-For now, we just want to cultivate a safe and inspiring space to mentally allow yourself to wander.
+It’s okay to let your distraction be just what it is: a distraction.
+I am not trying to discourage you from creating a great habit to employ your wandering mind.
+(We’ll get there later.)
+For now, we just want to cultivate a safe and inspiring space to allow yourself to wander.

 Find a distraction that is conducive and natural to who you are.
 Take an easy walk outside, talk to a friend, flip through a magazine.
 Your go-to distraction can be something that you already do all of the time.

 The only difference you need to implement right now is your mind’s interpretation of that activity.